MeerMusik/LinuxScripts/README.md

 4. X86, Static, Debug and Release: [Boostx86Static.sh](Boost/Boostx86Static.sh)

 ### Botan - Crypto and TLS for Modern C++
 Status: Unused.
-Kept just in case.<br>
+Kept in case it turned out to be a Alternative to OpenSSL.<br>
 Version: Master Branch

 Infos: